vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 To add the middleware for Regex to your solution, create a new folder called "Middleware," and add the contents of the "Middleware" folder (you can find this under **resources > code**) to your solution. **You can also use this middleware in your future projects!**

-In "Startup.cs", below the "Add Regex ability below" comment within `ConfigureServices`, add the following:
+In "Startup.cs", below the "Add Regex below" comment within `ConfigureServices`, add the following:
 ```csharp
                 middleware.Add(new RegExpRecognizerMiddleware()
                 .AddIntent("search", new Regex("search picture(?:s)*(.*)|search pic(?:s)*(.*)", RegexOptions.IgnoreCase))